usnistgov/ARIAC/docs/competition/scoring.rst

       4. :math:`isFaulty_{q} \rightarrow E` is true if the part in quadrant :math:`q` is faulty.

-.. list-table:: List of sensor topics with message types.
+.. list-table:: Scores for a kitting task.
-   :widths: 25 50
+   :widths: 25 70
    :header-rows: 1
    :name: score